 The first rule in presenting or speaking is to be clear.
 If you are not clear, I need you to put a sock in it.
 I don't mean to give you a taste of your own medicine and I don't have an axe to grind, but it's the last straw.
 We use far too many idioms (figures of speech), acronyms (abbreviations using initials) and jargon (vocabulary specific to a group) in our presentations and meetings.
-We are increasingly working with virtual teams that are culturally and geographically diverse.
-Speaking this way won't cut the mustard ... sorry ... won't provide enough clarity to be clearly understood.
+As our teams become more regional, national, global and virtual, speaking this way won't cut the mustard ... sorry ... won't provide enough clarity to be clearly understood.

 Over the past seven years, I've taken an informal poll of the participants in my workshops that are generally from Fortune 100 companies.
 You can play along too.